saaimulation/Project-Aero/practice-lap-CAD/README.md

 # 🏁 Practice Lap — CAD

 “And away we go!
-The first lap of Project:Aero.
+The first lap of Project: Aero.
 The garage doors are open, the tools are out, and the focus is on turning rough ideas into geometry that can actually be tested.”

 Hi, Saaim here 👋 Welcome to the practice lap!
 This stage begins with the 2026 F1 regulations 📜 The new rules bring narrower cars, simplified aero and movable elements, all designed to reduce dirty air and keep racing close.
 Within those constraints, the target is to create a baseline front wing in Siemens NX.